Life is too busy, the (next) season of busy is upon us all.

 Today there are 230,001 parenting blogs.
 I figure I am a grandparent now, certainly that automatically means I have reached a level of experience in parenting that creates an obligation for me to share my vast knowledge.
 (Read: sarcasm)

 Something about being here in the USA with my adult children and missing my five at home has me in a weird space of introspection.
 It is a place of grieving what is gone while examining what I have learned and anticipating what lies ahead.
-It is a cacophonous space.
+It is a cacophonous space, to say the least.

 Today I had lunch with a friend and we traded tales and woes of the middle place, where we both reside.
 I said something close to this- 'I just feel like if we learn as we go and I have learned things through my mistakes with the first few kids, certainly by the time the seventh one hits her stride we will know every mistake and pitfall and she should be raised mistake free.
 Yes?'
 Am I right?